Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Telecentric Optical Systems: Optical comparators can also utilize a telecentric optical system, which enables accurate magnification projection from any location on the stage.
 Using a general lens, one can assess perspective by making close items appear huge and far away ones appear small.
 Contrarily, telecentric lenses produce images of the same size for both nearby and distant objects.
 With this telecentric lens, one can cast an object's shadow at the proper magnification without distorting the image.

-Size of the Silhouette: The simplest way to measure an image is to project the image's silhouette onto a screen.
-The silhouette is utilized to obtain precise picture measurements because the magnification is known.
+Size of the Silhouette: This long used method for analysing a workpiece projects a silhouette of the workpiece onto a screen, which is used to calculate measurements.
 Moving the stage on which the part is mounted causes various spots on the silhouette to line up with the reticle at the screen's center, one after another.
 A digital readout shows how far the stage travels to get to each point.
 A reticle is a pattern of thin lines or marks incorporated into the eyepiece of an optical device, such as a telescopic sight or the screen of an oscilloscope to offer measurement references during visual inspections

-Point Comparing: This technique compares the image's silhouette to predetermined plan points or screen graduations.
-This effort enables measurement as though a clear ruler were placed over the image.
-The user slides the stage to strike different spots on the screen while the part's silhouette is centered on the display.
+Point Comparing: Point comparing is related to the use of the silhouette method and compares an image's silhouette to predetermined points or screen gradations.
+It is a measurement method that replicates the use of a ruler being placed over the image.
+The stage is slid to different spots on the screen while the part's silhouette is centered on the display.
 This process gauges the stage movement required to align the part with the intended location.

-The size and magnification of the projected picture can differ among optical comparators.
-The comparator's optics and screen size affect both of these measurements.
-Although variants with larger screens are available, optical comparators typically have screens that start at 12 inches.
+The size and magnification of traditional comparator’s projected images differ with optics and screen size affecting measurements.
+Optical comparators typically have screens that start at 12 inches.
 As a result of the greater distance needed to produce a larger image without distortion, larger screen sizes are only feasible with larger enclosures.

 Considerations When Choosing an Optical Comparator